The electric power industry in Kazakhstan includes the following sectors:

 Electricity market is divided into wholesale and retail markets, the heating energy market is retail only.

-The System Operator, regional electric network companies and other entities owning electric networks shall ensure non-discriminatory access to the electricity market for all market players as prescribed by the state authority performing management of the natural monopolies and regulated markets.
+The System Operator, regional electric network companies and other entities owning electric networks shall ensure non-discriminatory access to the electricity market for all market players as prescribed by the state regulator of the natural monopolies and regulated markets.

 The relations arising out of generation, transmission and consumption in the electric power industry on the electricity or heat market shall be regulated by the relevant contracts.